 A sun rash caused by polymorphous light eruption can easily be mistaken for other common summer skin conditions.
 A common error made is confusing a sun allergy with prickly heat – also known as a heat rash.
 This is also a skin condition that typically becomes problematic in summer.

-Sun allergy versus prickly heat
+Sun allergy versus prickly heat: what’s the difference?

 Polymorphic light eruption is often mistaken for prickly heat, another skin condition that emerges with the arrival of hot summer days.
 Unlike polymorphous light eruption – that is, a sun allergy – prickly heat is caused by warm weather or overheating, not by sunlight or UV light.